open-voice-interoperability/docs-archived/components/voice_registry_system.md

 ### 1.0.1.
 Overview
 Voice Registry System (VRS) is one of the components  in the [Technical Masterplan](https://github.com/open-voice-network/docs/blob/master/technical_masterplan.md).
-The purpose of this document is to address the problem context of the VRS and why it is essential to resolve it.
+This document aims to address the current problem of the existing voice architecture landscape.

-VRS's goal is to provide a consistent experience for the users and create an equal treatment for the entities despite their size - regardless of the conversational platform.
+VRS's goal is to provide and promote voice openness and transparency.

 ### 1.0.2.
 Terminology Alignment
 See [OVN Terminologies](https://github.com/open-voice-network/docs/blob/master/terminologies.md)